matthambrecht/eaql/README.md

 ## Documentation

-Because this project is heavily learning-oriented, for myself and others, rather than being a production tool, we will be focused on a lot of in depth documentation about the core architecture behind how the language and the associated database will work.
+Because this project is heavily learning-oriented, for myself and others, rather than being a production tool, we will be focused on a lot of in-depth documentation about the core architecture behind how the language and the associated database will work.
 As such, the organized documentation can be found by visiting [the documentation page](./docs/DOCUMENTATION.md).

 For people wishing to learn how to make a programming language, database, or just curious about the inner workings of this project you can review the "Architecture" section of the documentation.
 If you wish to learn how to actually use EAQL as a whole please visit the "Usage" section of the documentation.